Safety programs

 In 2008, the development of best practice models of primary prevention education in the field of sexual assault was still in its infancy in Australia.
 The National Association of Services Against Sexual Violence (NASASV) was funded to develop a National Sexual Assault Prevention Education Framework including Six National Standards for effective sexual assault prevention education informed by research and consultation with specialist service providers.

-Escaping Violence Payment (EVP) trial
+The Escaping Violence Payment (EVP) national trial

-To be eligible for the EVP, individuals must be an Australian Citizen or permanent resident, aged 18 years or older, experiencing financial stress and be the victim of intimate partner violence that has resulted in a changed living arrangement.
-The UnitingCare Network is delivering the trial to individuals Australia-wide.
-Further information, including how to apply can be found here: www.unitingvictas.org.au/escaping-violence-payment
+To be eligible for the EVP, individuals (of any gender or identity) must be an Australian citizen or permanent resident, aged 18 years or older, experiencing financial stress and be the victim of intimate partner violence that has resulted in a changed living arrangement in the last 12 weeks.

 Last updated: